JoshHarrington/draycore_book/_posts/2016-01-30-section-3-physique.md

 There was an alien lying at their gates.

 He looked awful.
-Black ooze dripping from wounds in his side.
+Black ooze dripping from wounds in his side and head.
 His exoskeleton fractured in multiple places.

 No one was helping him.
 They were just standing around like fools, laughing about the absurdity of the situation.
 Jane paused and had to take a breath.